Information retrieval

 Respond with the numbers of the documents you should consult to answer the question, in order of relevance, as well as the relevance score as json string based on json format as shown in the schema section.
 The relevance score is a number from 1–10 based on how relevant you think the document is to the question.
 The relevance score can be repetitive.
 Don't output any additional text or explanation or metadata apart from json string.
 Just output the json string and strip rest every other text.
 Strictly remove any last comma from the nested json elements if it's present.

-Don't include any documents that are not relevant to the question.
+Don't include any documents that aren't relevant to the question.
 There should exactly be one documents element.

 Example format: